greenfield01/simple_shell/README.md

 # This is a README with the description of this project

-# Group project - 0x16.
+## Group project - 0x16.
 C - simple_shell

-	this project is about a Unix shell which is a command-line interpreter or shell that provides a command line user interface for Unix-like operating systems.
+	this project is about a Unix shell which is a command-line interpreter that provides a command line user interface for Unix-like operating systems.

 	The shell is both an interactive command language and a scripting language, and is used by the operating system to control the execution of the system using shell scripts.

-# Background Context
+## Background Context

 A simple UNIX command interpreter.

-# GENERAL context
+## GENERAL context
+* Who designed and implemented the original Unix operating system.
+* Who wrote the first version of the UNIX shell.
+* Who invented the B programming language (the direct predecessor to the C programming language).
+* Who is Ken Thompson.
-* How a shell works
+* How a shell works.
-* What is a pid and a ppid
+* What is a pid and a ppid.
-* How to manipulate the environment of the current process
+* How to manipulate the environment of the current process.
-* What is the difference between a function and a system call
+* What is the difference between a function and a system call.
-* How to create processes
+* How to create processes.
-* The three prototypes of main
+* What are the three prototypes of main.
-* How the shell uses the PATH to find the programs
+* How the shell uses the PATH to find the programs.
-* How to execute another program with the execve system call
+* How to execute another program with the execve system call.
-* How to suspend the execution of a process until one of its children terminates
+* How to suspend the execution of a process until one of its children terminates.
-* Shows What EOF / “end-of-file” is
+* Shows What EOF / “end-of-file” is.

-# Requirement satisfied
+## Requirement satisfied
-* Editors used: vi, vim, emacs
+* Editors used: vi, vim, emacs.
-* All files are compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
+* All files are compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89.
-* All files end with a new line
+* All files end with a new line.
-* A README.md file, at the root of the folder of the project as mandatory
+* A README.md file, at the root of the folder of the project as mandatory.
 * All codes use the Betty style.
-It is checked using betty-style.pl and betty-doc.pl
+It is checked using betty-style.pl and betty-doc.pl.
-* Shell does not have any memory leaks
+* Shell does not have any memory leaks.
-* No more than 5 functions per file
+* No more than 5 functions per file.
-* All header files are include guarded
+* All header files are include guarded.
-* The use of system calls only when needed
+* The use of system calls only when needed.
 * An AUTHORS file at the root of this repository, listing all individuals having contributed content to the repository.

-# Output
+## Output

 	Unless specified otherwise, the program has the exact same output as sh (/bin/sh) as well as the exact same error output.

-	The only difference is when printing an error, the name of the program is equivalent to the argv[0]
+	The only difference is when printing an error, the name of the program is equivalent to the argv[0].

-# Example of error with sh:
+## Example of error with sh:

 	$ echo "qwerty" | /bin/sh
 	/bin/sh: 1: qwerty: not found